SoK: Machine Learning for Misinformation Detection: DISCUSSION

-As we discussed in the Introduction to this work, the sheer volume of content posted to social media platforms and on news sites suggests that there might be a real need for fast, automated misinformation detection methods.
-As we found in the course of our literature review and replication analyses, however, 1) the actual benefits of automated interventions are limited, in certain cases, when weighed against the potential costs of implementation and method error, and 2) there were serious discrepancies between existing detection methods' proposed and actual performance.
-The nature of these differences varied by detection target and information scope.
-We summarize our findings below. \\

-RQ1: \textbf{Fit.} Very few methods that claimed to detect misinformation performed actual fact verification: Instead, they targeted \textit{n}th order proxy signals that were frequently steps away from promised detection targets.
+RQ1: \textbf{Fit.} Very few methods that claimed to detect misinformation performed actual fact verification: Instead, they targeted proxy signals that were frequently steps away from promised detection targets.
 These differences were particularly noticeable in methods that relied heavily on text- and network-based features to perform classification.
 In those cases, semantic/syntactic signatures and propagation patterns served as proxies for the existence of misinformation.
 We demonstrated, through our own replication studies, that it is easy to circumvent approaches that rely on style-based cues to perform proxy detection.
-Additionally, in the absence of current or complete social media post data, we argued that most network-based methods are poorly-equipped to perform early detection of false rumors---this is by design, as the propagation patterns these methods purport to detect are frequently only noticeable after a significant degree of rumor spread or virality.

 RQ2: \textbf{Data curation and model explainability.} Lack of access to current, well-annotated datasets remains a serious problem for current and future misinformation research.
 Across existing datasets, taxonomies for classifying misinformation were inconsistent.
 Testing on contemporaneous data was uncommon among those papers we annotated, and testing in real-time settings was even rarer.
 Proof-of-concept experiments oftentimes did not control for data dependencies.
 Authors describing black-box methods---particularly those employing neural nets or other forms of unsupervised learning---did not disclose feature sets retrieved by their methods.
-Model explainability for these approaches---if available at all---was very limited.
-For methods employing multimodal feature sets, temporal consistency across disparate feature sets was poorly controlled, and feature normalization was often questionable.